Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-ff.rst

 ==================================
 Trusting Your Start9 CA in Firefox
 ==================================
+This guide applies to Firefox, Firefox ESR, and Librewolf.
+Mozilla apps need to be configured to use the certrificate store of your device.
+To find out why Mozilla does this differently, you can read their `blog post <https://blog.mozilla.org/security/2019/02/14/why-does-mozilla-maintain-our-own-root-certificate-store/>`_ on the topic.

-.. caution:: You will first need to complete :ref:`lan-os` for your device before continuing.
+.. caution:: You will first need to complete :ref:`device setup<lan-os>` for your device before continuing.

-This should work equally well in Firefox, Firefox ESR, or Librewolf.

-.. note:: If you are attempting to set up Firefox on Android, click the "Android" tab below for Android-specific instructions.

 .. tabs::